star-history/star-history/public/blog/add-a-live-star-history-chart-to-your-github-readme.md

-# Add a live star-history chart to your GitHub README

 ![star-history-svg-example](/assets/blog/star-history-svg-example.png)
 Now we support embedding a live star history chart into your GitHub README.
 Above is the screenshot from our own [GitHub start history repo](https://github.com/star-history/star-history).